alexkarezin/jabref-wiki/Translating-JabRef-Interface.md

 ## Directly editing the files

 Github offers to edit the files directly without requiring to download them or to use git.
 Go to https://github.com/JabRef/jabref/tree/master/src/main/resources/l10n.
 To edit a file, click on the filename, and then click on the pencil icon (to the top right-hand).
-When you are done, add a message at the bottom and click on "Commit changes".
+When you are done, add a message at the bottom and click on "Propose file change".
+Then, click on "Create pull request".
 You are done.
 Easy!

 ## Using Popeye for editing translations